6 Steps: How to Define an Experience Strategy:

 Conclusion

-There are many reasons why an organization does not have a clear Experience Strategy, and one of them is that defining one is hard to do, especially if it has never been attempted before.
-These six steps can help you or your company on the path to an Experience Strategy and communicate it in a way that helps make design decisions that fit the strategy.
+There are many reasons why an organization may lack a clear Experience Strategy, one of the main reasons being that defining one is challenging—especially if it has never been attempted before.
+These six steps can help you or your company begin the journey toward an Experience Strategy and communicate it effectively to guide design decisions that align with the strategy.

 Thanks!